kirajang/equithon/README.md

 # Equition
-# Alogorithm which evaluates charities based on past scandals, and their financial statements (particularly money spent on management and administration).
+# Algorithm which evaluates charities based on past scandals, and their financial statements (particularly money spent on management and administration).